 Money no object?
 You’ve come to the right place.
-Home to palazzi and private island resorts, Venice does grand opulence like nowhere else.
+Home to palazzos and private island resorts, Venice does opulence like nowhere else.

 The choice of luxury accommodation in Venice is dazzling.
-You can swan through the former home of a Venetian aristocrat, savour Michelin-star food constructed with tweezers, or be covered with volcanic clay in a 16th-century Palladian convent.
-Have it all – and more – with Culture Trip’s pick of the best luxury hotels in Venice.
+You can swan through the former home of a Venetian aristocrat, savour Michelin-starred food constructed with tweezers, or be covered with volcanic clay in a 16th-century Palladian convent.
+Have it all – and more – with Culture Trip’s pick of the best upscale places to stay in Venice.

 Palazzo Venart may be young (it opened in 2016), but this five-star stunner in Santa Croce is serious competition for its older, more established counterparts.
-With just 18 rooms occupying a carefully restored 16th-century palazzo, it has a boutique vibe.
-Each room has been individually decorated, from the Carnival Room that pairs original painted ceiling beams with brightly coloured Venetian masks to the 50-square-metre (538-square-foot) Grand Canal Suite that features a gilded lounge with parquet floors and, of course, canal views.
-The Michelin-star GLAM restaurant reimagines classic Venetian cuisine as high art.
+With just 18 rooms occupying a sensitively restored 16th-century palazzo, it has a boutique vibe.
+Each room has been individually decorated, from the Carnival Room that pairs original painted ceiling beams with brightly coloured Venetian masks to the 50sqm (538sqft) Grand Canal Suite that features a gilded lounge with parquet floors and, of course, canal views.
+The Michelin-starred GLAM restaurant reimagines traditional Venetian cuisine as high art.

-Located on a private island in a southern lagoon, the JW Marriott Venice Resort and Spa was originally a 1920s sanatorium, but these days, it serves as a relaxing and luxurious retreat from the crush of tourists.
-There’s a full roster of experiences on offer, including Venetian cookery lessons at the in-house Sapori Cooking Academy, yoga classes, wine tastings, a fully-equipped spa and three swimming pools.
-Venice is 20 minutes away via a complimentary shuttle service – but with all of the resort’s perks, you’ll probably never want to leave.
+Located on a private island in a southern lagoon, the JW Marriott Venice Resort and Spa was originally a 1920s sanatorium.
+These days, it serves as a relaxing and luxurious retreat away from the tourist crush.
+There’s a full roster of experiences on offer, including Venetian-cookery lessons at the in-house Sapori Cooking Academy, yoga classes, wine tastings, a fully equipped spa and three swimming pools.
+Venice is 20 minutes away via a complimentary shuttle service.

-Stepping into the Belmond Hotel Cipriani is like walking into the lifestyle of the rich and famous, where an Olympic-size pool, private butlers, fine wines and tennis courts await.
+Stepping into the Belmond Hotel Cipriani is like walking into the lifestyle of the rich and famous, where an Olympic-sized pool, private butlers, fine wines and tennis courts await.
 The luxurious spa looks onto the intimate Casanova Gardens where, it is said, the legendary lothario courted his lovers.
-The Michelin-star restaurant, Oro, has a 1,000-strong wine list and seafood dishes so delicate that they’re assembled using tweezers.
-The edible flowers and herbs that adorn the plates are all harvested from the hotel’s garden.
-Though the hotel is some distance from the centre, a complimentary ferry ride will whizz you there in just five minutes.
-The Belmond Hotel Cipriani is Venetian opulence at its height.
+The Michelin-starred restaurant, Oro, has a 1,000-strong wine list and seafood dishes so delicate, they’re assembled using tweezers.
+The edible flowers and herbs that adorn your plate are all harvested from the hotel garden.
+You’re some distance from the centre here, but a complimentary ferry ride will whizz you there in just five minutes.

-Just a couple of streets from Piazza San Marco, the Bauer Palazzo is a captivating Gothic-style 18th-century hotel that brings together the best of Venice in its sumptuous decoration – Murano glass chandeliers, period furniture and silk textiles by Rubelli and Bevilacqua.
-The rooftop restaurant, Settimo Cielo (“Seventh Heaven”), is the highest terrace in Venice, with unrivalled views of the iconic Campanile di San Marco.
-There’s also a lovely canal-side bar perfect for evening cocktails.
-Though the Bauer Palazzo lacks a spa of its own, it does provide a free shuttle service to the nearby Bauer Palladio.
+Just a couple of streets from Piazza San Marco, the 18th-century Venetian-gothic Bauer Palazzo brings together the best of Venice in sumptuous decoration – Murano glass chandeliers, period furniture and silk textiles by Rubelli and Bevilacqua.
+The rooftop restaurant, Settimo Cielo (Seventh Heaven), has the highest terrace in Venice, with unrivalled views of the Campanile di San Marco.
+There’s also a lovely canal-side bar – perfect for evening cocktails.
+Though the Bauer Palazzo lacks a spa, it does provide a free shuttle service to the nearby Bauer Palladio.